-Court.
+Implementation grants for a Juvenile Tribal Healing to Wellness Court are available to federally recognized tribes that have an existing court system and are interested in developing a Juvenile Tribal Healing to Wellness Court.
 All successful applicants will be required to work with the OJJDP training and technical assistance provider to work through key objectives and deliverables over the course of the four-year award period.

-- Establish a multidisciplinary steering committee to lead the planning and implementation of the Juvenile Healing to Wellness Court. - Conduct a needs assessment to help define the need for a Juvenile Healing to Wellness Court, identify existing resources and partners that can support such a court, and identify resource gaps and other areas of need that should be addressed during the planning and implementation of the court.
-The assessment should include an analysis of all available data regarding the nature and extent of alcohol and drug use by tribal youth, the impacts of this behavior, and current efforts to address it. - Obtain support from tribal council, tribal court judges, prosecutor's office, defense counsel, probation, law enforcement, treatment providers, schools, vocational programs, other service providers, tribal elders, tribal community members, and others as appropriate. - Begin developing Juvenile Healing to Wellness Court policies and procedures, which should address eligibility criteria, screening and assessment procedures and tools, phased treatment, supportive services, compliance monitoring, graduated sanctions and incentives. - Hire any staff needed for the Juvenile Healing to Wellness Court team. - Participate in training and technical assistance activities as directed by OJJDP.
+- Establish a multidisciplinary steering committee to lead the planning and implementation of the Juvenile Tribal Healing to Wellness Court. - Conduct a community strengths and needs assessment to help define the need for a Juvenile Tribal Healing to Wellness Court, identify existing resources and partners that can support such a court, and identify resource gaps and other areas of need that should be addressed during the planning and implementation of the court.
+The assessment should include an analysis of all available data regarding the nature and extent of alcohol and drug use (which must include opioid abuse) by tribal youth, the impacts of this behavior, and current efforts to address it. - Obtain support from tribal council, tribal court judges, prosecutor's office, defense counsel, probation, law enforcement, treatment providers, schools, vocational programs, other service providers, tribal elders, tribal community members, and others as appropriate. - Begin developing Juvenile Tribal Healing to Wellness Court policies and procedures, which should address eligibility criteria, screening and assessment procedures and tools, phased treatment, supportive services, compliance monitoring, graduated sanctions and incentives. - Hire any staff needed for the Juvenile Tribal Healing to Wellness Court team. - Participate in training and technical assistance activities as directed by OJJDP.
+Activities may include training and technical support implemented through a guided strategic planning framework and use of the Juvenile Healing to Wellness Handbook.
 Please note that OJJDP will designate a training and technical assistance provider for this project.
 Grantees should not propose to use grant funds to hire consultants for this purpose.